I'm David Hite, PhD, a member of the American Association of Diabetes

-The second drug commonly used is
+The second drug

-more.
+before adding more.
 Usually add the second pill after one week (breakfast).

-If there is a third pill to take, wait until the third week then add it to your
+If there is a third pill to take, wait until the third week then add it to

-insulin resistance and sensitize the cells so they use insulin more
+lower insulin resistance and sensitize the cells so they use insulin more

-efficiently by opening the “doors” that have been stuck shut.
+efficiently by opening the 'doors' that have been stuck shut.
 This

 sensitizing effect makes this drug an effective option for people with

-“metabolic syndrome” because of added abdominal body fat.
+'metabolic syndrome' because of added abdominal body fat.
 It can also be

 used in combination with any of the medications from the first group of